Photonsters/PhotonFileEditor/README.md

 Currently the PhotonFileEditor is being developed.
 The PhotonFileEditor is a utility to display, make and edit files for the Anycubic Photon printer.

 ## Installation
-PhotonFileEditor is programmed in Python 3.6 and makes use of the pygame library.
+PhotonFileEditor is programmed in Python 3.6 and makes use of only one external library:pygame.
 If you want to test it follow these instructions:
 1) install Python from https://www.python.org/downloads/
 2) install the pygame library: https://www.pygame.org/wiki/GettingStarted
 3) download this repository as a zip file and extract
-4) you have two options to run PhotonViewer:
+4) you have two options to run PhotonFileEditor:
-   a) from your file explorer run PhotonViewer.py
+   a) from your file explorer run PhotonEditor.py
-   b) go to the commandline and go to the directory where you extracted the zip file and type phyton PhotonViewe.py
+   b) go to the commandline and go to the directory where you extracted the zip file and type "phyton PhotonEditor.py"

 In the near future (approaching version 1.0), I will make windows executables and a linux package available.